 Step #1: The Meet Cute (or Not-So-Cute)

 Every couple has their own unique how-we-met story that starts their relationship timeline.
-According to the WeddingWire survey, meeting through friends is most common.
+According to the WeddingWire survey, first meeting through friends is most common.
 In fact, 23 percent of couples met via mutual friends (yes, sometimes even at a family member or friend’s wedding!).
 Because dating apps are more popular than ever, it’s no wonder that 16 percent of couples met through online dating sites and apps.
 Couples are also meeting at work (15 percent) and school (12 percent).
 And yes, people are still meeting “the old fashioned way”—10 percent of couples meet at a social setting like a bar, concert, or party.
 And after the meet-cute, there's likely a first kiss story that kicks off your new relationship.

 Step #2: Getting to Know You

 As the dating stage begins, you’ll likely do a lot of talking—and listening—to learn more about each other.
-If you’re noticing some awkward silences (totally normal!) during your initial dates, use these “ice breaker” questions to find out important details about the person sitting across the table from you.
-Through his or her answers, you’ll be able to determine whether this is just a fling or a relationship you’d like to pursue further.
+If you’re noticing some awkward silences (totally normal!) during your first dates, use these “ice breaker” questions to find out important details about the person sitting across the table from you.
+Through their answers, you’ll be able to determine whether this is just a fling or a relationship you’d like to pursue further.

 Step #4 (or #3…): Those Three Little Words

-There’s no rule that dictates when you should say those three magic words, “I love you.”
+There’s no rule that dictates when you and your significant other should say those three magic words, “I love you.”
 Typically, couples who have spent a lot of time together (which could be over days, weeks, months, etc.) will find a particularly romantic moment to express their love for each other.
 But like the rest of this relationship timeline, every couple is different and it’s important to not feel pressured or rushed to say “I love you.”
 But of course, once those words have been exchanged, your relationship is headed for the long haul.
 Making things "social media official" may be another milestone during this relationship phase (or earlier!).

 Step #5: Spending Holidays and Taking Trips Together

 It may seem like NBD, but among the most important steps in a relationship timeline are spending vacations and holidays together—the honeymoon phase of your new relationship, so to speak.
 Whether it’s a weekend getaway to attend a friend’s wedding, a long road trip, or an adventure overseas, you’ll learn so much about your partner when you travel together.
 An even bigger step is going on vacation with your partner’s family, or vice versa.
 According to WeddingWire data, 41 percent of couples took a vacation with each other’s families before getting engaged.
 Similarly, spending holidays with each other’s families is a definite indication that your relationship is moving toward marriage.
 Turns out that 67 percent of couples spent holidays together before making it official.

 Step #6: To Move in Together or Not to Move in Together?

-An important part of a relationship timeline is the decision to move in together is a big step in your relationship.
+The decision to move in together is a big step in your relationship.
 Our survey found that 72 percent of couples move in together before getting engaged, but some couples would rather keep separate residences until either an engagement ring—or a wedding band—has been presented.
 So if you’re keeping a toothbrush and half your wardrobe at your partner’s place, it might be time to talk about potentially sharing a residence.

 Step #7: The Inevitable Disagreements

 As you spend more and more time with your partner, you’ll realize that not everything is sunshine and roses—and relationship problems may start to pop up.
 In fact, you may find yourselves arguing more.
 These may be tiffs about leaving the toilet seat up or not emptying the dishwasher, or bigger fights about your relationship.
 Know that disagreements between couples are normal, but learning how to fight fair and resolve your conflicts is an essential part of a developing and thriving relationship.
 As long as there are no red flags, TKTKTKTK healthy relationship

 Step #8: Are You “Pre-Engaged”?